ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/matrixfield.md

 ## GraphQL field type operations

-To get a Field of the Matrix field type with GraphQL, you need to specify a Content ID, a content type, and a field type.
+To get a field of the Matrix field type with GraphQL, you need to specify a Content ID, a content type, and a field type.

-The types that are returned are named after the Type and the Field:
+The types that are returned are named after the Type and the field:

 - `{TypeIdentifier}{FieldIdentifier}Row`

-The example below shows a GraphQL query for a Recipe content item (belonging to a content type with a Matrix Field added), that has two Fields:
+The example below shows a GraphQL query for a Recipe content item (belonging to a content type with a Matrix field added), that has two fields:

 - `name`: `ezstring`
 - `ingredients`: `ezmatrix` with two columns: `ingredient` and `quantity`